-Acrucial step for starting a loyalty program is getting executive buy-in for the initiative.
-While some companies consider loyalty programs to be a standard, others can be more reluctant to begin a program of their own.
-Concerns like program costs, return-on-investment, acquiring the strategic and operational know-how to run a program, and staffing are a few of the deterrents that hinder getting loyalty programs off the ground.
+A crucial step for starting a loyalty program is getting executive buy-in for the initiative.
+While some companies consider loyalty programs to be a standard, others can be more reluctant to launch a program of their own.
+Concerns like program costs, return on investment, acquiring the strategic and operational expertise to design, build, and run a program, and staffing are a few of the deterrents that hinder getting loyalty programs started.

 First Question To Answer Is Always ‘Why?’

 Why do you need a loyalty program?
 Why now?
 Why chose this particular strategy over another one?

 You want your proposal to start off strong so the beginning is where you need to put in some work.
 Gather research into loyalty program benefits and be specific on how loyalty program contribute to business success.
 For example, while it’s commonly understood across the board that higher customer loyalty contributes to profitable business growth and that loyalty programs are a pivotal component to increasing customer loyalty, chances are your team won't take that at face value.
 You will need to dive a little deeper into more specific statistics, examples, or case studies to help explain your reasoning for why a loyalty program would be beneficial for your exact organization.

 Conducting detailed industry research and competitor analysis will help provide support on why a loyalty programs will work for your sector and be accepted by your customer base.

 Chances are you didn’t decide to start a loyalty program on a whim.
 You most likely have specific goals or accomplishments you’re looking to achieve, and a loyalty program is part of your strategy to make those plans a reality.
 And don't just consider your personal work ambitions: also identify how a loyalty program can help your company as a whole meet its own sales, revenue, or growth goals.